Fredipou/TBE-Code/README.md

 # TBE-Code
-Github for analysis of my master's project on the effect of forest stand and phenology and parasitism rates of spruce budworm
+Github of the analysis of my master's project on the effect of forest stand and phenology and parasitism rates of spruce budworm